shawngraham/hist3907o/slides/finalproject.md

 # Building as a way of knowing
-Many projects make their materials available via githug.
+Many projects make their materials available via github.

 > It is not necessary to reinvent the wheel!